 Islam’s holy book devotes two chapters (seventy verses) to Mary and her family, in which she is referred to as “Sayyidana Maryam (Our Lady Mary) and Batul (the Virgin).”
 She is actually the only woman named in the Quran.
-In there is a strange statement that “God sent his Spirit to Mary in the form of a perfect man bringing tidings of a ‘pure boy’.”
+In there is a strange statement that “God sent his Spirit to Mary in the form of a perfect man bringing tidings of a ‘pure boy’,” or a ‘learned boy’ in some translations.
 And through the Angel Gabriel, God ‘cast’ his Spirit into her.27 But, odd is the fact that Jesus is only described as the “son of Mary” and not the son of God.
 Neither these teachings of the Islamic faith, nor those of the Catholic Church, are in the Christian Bible.28

 The song selection for this article about the mother of Jesus is ‘Mary, Did You Know’.
 You have probably heard of this extremely popular song, as it has been performed by, literally, hundreds of artists over the years since it was written in 1984.
 It has now become a modern Christmas classic.